ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Scenario.md

 ## The Hack
 This hack will cover the following topics:
 1. Multi-cloud identity and access management with Entra
-2. Protecting multi-cloud resources with Defender for Cloud and Azure Arc
+2. Protecting multi-cloud resources with Defender for Cloud
 3. Multi-cloud automation, detection, and response

 A basic understanding of the following technologies is required: